Atrenoch/WHSTechNotes/journal.md

+# February 24, 2025

+Technologuy can bridge language gaps while maintaining professionalism by enhancing communitcation with two people with diffferent languages.
+For example, the invention of the subtitle glasses, can aid in language barriers for a deaf person, or changing the translation to another language, and someone can understand what the other person is saying.
+This does have limitations though, since the glasses only display what the microphone picks up, and if only one person has the glasses, then there is a language barrier.
+           The other option for aiding in the removal of language barriers would be a translator with a ear piece, and a microphone, to speak to the person so that they can get realish time responses to the other person with the language barrier.
+Though this has downsides, since you have to have a third person that knows both languages, which can be quite extensive, not many people in the world are proficient or want to be a translator for special occasions.

 # February 18, 2025

 The most interesting thing I learned this week was in a youtube video, the video was a course tutorial on making an RPG game in Unreal Engine 5.
 I followed the tutorial, and ended up creating a locomotion system for my character in a game project I am making, and what I learned from it was how to set up animations properly in the animation graph, to create a seemingly fluid sequence of animations.
 I found it interesting, because that is what I want to do for a proffession, and also that just setting up simple animations for a character for a game is very time consuming, but the output is very nice.